top of page

 How to choose a moyel

-Hazzan Howard Glantz is one of the few mohalim who is quick to say, there are many excellent mohalim with legitimate training who have different styles and approaches.
+Rabbi Hazzan Howard Glantz is one of the few mohalim who is quick to say, there are many excellent mohalim with legitimate training who have different styles and approaches.
 Certainly he wants you to be most comfortable with him after asking whatever questions you might have and especially after hearing his thorough replies.
 The best way to choose is by calling.
 Responsiveness and openness to frank questions are very telling.
-Glantz's manner will make you feel at ease and he will never make you feel that a question you ask is stupid or silly.
+Rabbi Glantz's manner will make you feel at ease and he will never make you feel that a question you ask is stupid or silly.

-Glantz has over 20 years of experience working with every type of family one can imagine.
+Rabbi Glantz has decades of experience working with every type of family one can imagine.
 Whether at a bris for a very traditional family or most untraditional, even perhaps with attendees who are skeptical, Howard has a way of putting people at ease.
 Once interviewed on the subject of his experience he said, "I am not so modest to refrain from saying I am a good moyel and certainly after this many years, I know more of what to expect among the attendees.
 Still, when I was 27, fresh out of training, families expressed that they had a good experience with me.
 Even after only a few years as a moyel, I was honored to be chosen to perform the brit milah for sons of rabbis, cantors, pediatricians, and urologists and other physicians."

 bottom of page